 Resources to be Healthy Together

-Aim to eat five or more servings of fruit and vegetables each day, as recommended by top doctors and nutritionists.
+Aim to have the whole family eat five or more servings of fruit and vegetables each day, as recommended by top doctors and nutritionists.
 Loaded with vitamins, minerals, fiber and antioxidants, fruits and veggies are key to improving health and maximizing energy.
-Great news: because fruits and vegetables are low in calories and fat, you can enjoy lots of them and still maintain ideal weight.
+Great news: because fruits and vegetables are low in calories and fat, you can enjoy lots of them and still maintain an ideal weight.

 Make It Fun!

 A fun way to introduce salad to little ones is to create a "face on a plate" -- using lettuce strips for hair; cucumber rounds for eyes; yellow pepper slices for eyebrows; a chunk of cauliflower for a nose; a tomato wedge for a mouth; and broccoli pieces for ears.

 Use whatever you have in your vegetable drawer.
 As your child gobbles up each "facial feature," you can lament, "Oh my goodness, how is our little man going to talk with no mouth?
 Or smell with no nose?" and wait for the giggles to start.

 Get the family on board.
 Enlisting children's help in planning menus for meals and snacks helps them "buy in" to healthier eating.

 - Try the 3-bite rule.
 Offer a variety of fruits and veggies served different ways, and encourage 3 bites each time they're offered.
 If at first you don't succeed, try, try again: it often takes 7 to 10 tries before your child likes a new food.